Distance: 10.5 miles

-We exited the Yorkshire Dales yesterday and now began the third and final national park on this journey, The North York Moors.
-With our UK friends who joined us for this day’s hike, we started off with a 30 minute walk from Osmotherly to the C2C trail, which then treated us to a bluebell carpeted forest.
+We exited the Yorkshire Dales yesterday and entered the third and final national park on this journey, The North York Moors.
+With our UK friends who joined us for this day’s hike, we started off on a 30 minute walk from Osmotherly to the C2C trail, which then treated us to a bluebell carpeted forest.

-We enjoyed one more glimpse of the gentel, green, English countryside before tackling the vast bleakness of the moors.
+We enjoyed one more glimpse of the genteel, green, English countryside before tackling the vast bleakness of the moors.

-The Coast to Coast Path joined the Cleveland Way (110-mile trail in the North York Moors) on this route.
+For a portion of this day’s walk, the Coast to Coast Path joined a segment of another primary trail through the North York Moors, the Cleveland Way.
 Much of the Cleveland Way is paved with large stones to protect the moors that it traverses.

 After lunch, the rest of Cringle Moor was ahead of us.
-As we moved out, we could see the morning walk’s over Carlton Moor clearly visible behind us.
+As we moved out, our morning walk’s over Carlton Moor was clearly visible behind us.

 Old boundary stones marking land ownership were common on this trail.

 From the top of Cringle Moor, we had a far-reaching view of our afternoon’s walk toward Kirby Bank and to the top of Hasty Bank.

 The prize on the way up Hasty Bank was the chance to explore the Wainstones, a limestone rock formation that beckons one to do a little bouldering.

 From the summit of Hasty Bank, the Tees Valley below looked like a patchwork quilt.